-If you’re trying to find something different to do with the abundant strawberries that are showing up at the famers market, lemon strawberry shortcake is a nice twist on traditional shortcake.
-It’s super easy and we loved the lemony flavor.
-No need to make layers and not quite as sweet as a frosted cake.
+If you’re trying to find something different to do with the abundant strawberries that are showing up at the famers market, lemon strawberry shortcake is a nice twist on a traditional shortcake.

 When your strawberries are fresh, you just want a little cake to compliment them and a lemony flavored cake is even better.
 The lemon flavor comes from both lemon zest and juice mixed into the batter.